Founded By The Community It Serves

 Charged with the responsibility of funding efforts for the entire health system, the JTD Hospital Foundation is a charitable non-profit organization that helps ensure the communities of Grand Lake Region receive the most reliable and affordable healthcare possible.

 Spearheading past, present, and future efforts to improve and expand the Joint Township District Memorial Hospital, the Foundation is the vehicle for combined community support and funding.
-Its efforts have recently seen the completion of the hospital’s new Birthing Center, new Emergency Room, the new Cardiac Center and renovation of the hospital’s Transitional Care Unit/Inpatient Rehab Unit on the sixth floor.
+Its efforts have seen the completion of the Birthing Center, Emergency Room, Cardiac Center, and renovation of the hospital’s Transitional Care Unit/Inpatient Rehab Unit on the sixth floor.
 The Foundation continues to support the new Women’s Imaging Center and Hospice.

 With Pride and Honor